duracell80/DermoDeX/README.md

 The image processing with python may produce a stylesheet that can crash Cinnamon, when using the brightness and contrast sliders.
 For example using a very bright background or a background with not a lot of color variation may result in a narrow color selection.
 The routines do detect #ffffff which can be problematic for things like menu hover backgrounds.
 There are also routines to detect if the text color needs inverting at certain shades.

 ## Commit to Cinnamon Spices?
 If asked, yeah I would love to have DermoDeX as Cinnamon Extension.
 For now it's a playground.
 It looks like they favour stability which is understandable.
 These scripts can make a lot of significant changes to the environment.
-I wouldn't be confident in submitting DermoDeX to Spices though it offers a lot of inspiration for advanced themeing in Cinnamon.
+The project offers a lot of inspiration for advanced themeing in Cinnamon.

 ## Mint 21?
-Working on it, I haven't upgraded yet
+Working on it, I haven't upgraded yet, dropping metacity looks nice.